VGK(VGK)

 Dividend Safety True-Up

-DeterministicThe dividend-paying companies inside VGK collectively pay out 51% of their Free Cash Flow to maintain the current yield.
-This is a sustainable payout level with moderate room for dividend growth.
-Based on 20% of fund weight in dividend-paying stocks.
+DeterministicThe dividend-paying companies inside VGK collectively pay out 49% of their Free Cash Flow to maintain the current yield.
+This leaves a substantial cash buffer, making dividend cuts unlikely even in a downturn.
+Based on 21% of fund weight in dividend-paying stocks.

 FCF Payout Ratio = Dividends Paid / Free Cash Flow, weighted by constituent allocation.
 Not investment advice.